 TD Ameritrade may be a discount brokerage, but it is still one of the largest trading platforms in the world with almost $740 billion assets and almost 7 million client accounts.
 It has won new business in recent years mostly by catering to rookie traders, winning accolades for its accessibility, including five consecutive awards as the best platform for novices as ranked by respected investing magazine Barron’s.

-TD Ameritrade also recently acquired Scottrade with the deal expected to close by fall of 2017.
+TD Ameritrade also recently acquired Scottrade in 2017.
 With Scottrade’s numerous customer service awards and brick-and-mortar stores, TD Ameritrade just amped up its market share of investors of all kinds.

 Easy-to-Execute Options Trades